ultima51x/reminders-service/README.md

 ## Environment Variables

 This app relies on envrionment variables to run.
-Locally, pipenv is able to read in `.env` to locally source environment variables.
+Need to import settings.py `import settings` to locally source environment variables within Python.
 A file of dummy environment variables is in `.env.dummy`.

 ## Deploy